 The East African Rift System: a belt of natural wonders

-The Great Rift of East Africa is an elongated region of depressions, valleys, faults, fractures and volcanoes that stretches from north to south across the entire length of the African continent, from Turkey, through Ethiopia, to Mozambique and Botswana.
-The Great Rift first formed in the north and then expanded southwards, as a giant zipper.
+The Great Rift of East Africa is a geographical region of elongated depressions, valleys, faults, fractures and volcanoes that stretches from north to south across the entire length of the African continent, from Turkey, through Ethiopia, to Mozambique and Botswana.
+As a giant zipper, the Great Rift first formed in the north and then, through time, expanded southwards, creating a unique mosaic of landscapes.

-In this article we will go on a north to south journey through the Great Rift and we will marvel at some of the most remarkable geological landscapes.
-But let us first quickly explain how the Great Rift came into being, and what is its fate.
+In this article we will go on a north to south journey through the Great Rift Valley.
+We'll marvel at the remarkable geology and the incredible ecosystems and life it supports.
+But let first see how the Great Rift came into being, and what is its ultimate fate.

 Africa breaks in two, a new ocean forms

-The earth's outer shell, known as the lithosphere, is fractured into a puzzle of rigid plates, which are driven by movements deep within the earth's mantle, as described in our article on Plate Tectonics.
-When two tectonic plates move towards each other, as is the case for convergent plates, mountains are thrust up.
-Divergent plates on the other hand move away from each other, creating depressions or rifts (elongated valleys that become increasingly deeper), as in Africa.
+The earth's outer shell, known as the lithosphere, is fractured into a puzzle of rigid tectonic plates, which are driven by movements deep within the earth's mantle.
+When two tectonic plates move towards each other, mountains are thrust up, like the Himalaya.
+Divergent plates on the other hand move away from each other, creating elongated depressions or rifts bounded by faults, as in Africa.
+Somewhat confusingly, the Great Rift of East Africa is actually a high plateau dissected by many rifts.

-Equipped with this background knowledge, we embark on our epic journey.
-We will encounter some fellow Hominids and cross large rivers and volcanoes.
-Our journey starts in the Middle East.
+Equipped with this background knowledge, we embark on our epic journey through Africa.
+We will encounter some fellow hominids and cross large rivers and volcanoes.
+The journey starts outside Africa however, in the Middle East.

 The Afar Triangle is also an important palaeo-archaeological site.
-In the seventies of last century, a skeleton of a young female Hominid, Lucy, was unearthed.
+In the 1970s a skeleton of a young female Hominid, Lucy, was unearthed.
 She belonged to the genus Australopithecus afarensis and lived about 3.2 million years ago.
+She's been called an ancestor of humans, but the australopitecus may well be more related to the other great apes than to humans.
+The evolutionary tree of humans is far from bing resolved, how exciting!

-As we move south, the Great Rift splits into two large branches: a western and an eastern branch.
+As we move south, the Great Rift splits into two large branches: a western and an eastern branch (shown in the illustration of the Afar Triangle, see above).

 The eastern branch leads us via Lake Turkana to Kenya.
 At the shores of this huge lake, a very complete human-like skeleton was excavated in 1984.
 It belonged to a nine-year-old boy who lived about 1.5 million years ago, now known as Turkana Boy, a Homo ergaster.

-On the border with Tanzania the eastern branch of the Great Rift stops, and here some majestic, solitary volcanoes rise above the great plains: Kilimanjaro, Mount Kenya, Mount Meru and Mount Elgon.
+On the border with Tanzania the eastern branch of the Great Rift stops.
+The zipper cannot continue because the Tanzanian Craton is too rigid to be broken.
+Here some majestic, solitary volcanoes rise above the great plains: Kilimanjaro, Mount Kenya, Mount Meru and Mount Elgon.
+The Ngorongoro crater, brimming with tourists, is an old, eroded volcano.
 A very special and photogenic volcano is the Oldoinyo Lengai, sacred mountain of the Maasai.
 It produces carbonate lava, the only volcano in the world to do so.
-The Ngorongoro crater on the other hand, is an old, eroded volcano.

-The western branch is no less majestic in terms of landscapes.
-We are in the area of Africa's Great Lakes; the Albert, Edward, Kivu, Tanganyika, Rukwa and Malawi Lakes lie in a great S from north to south.
-These lakes are deep rift depressions, filled with water from rain and rivers.
+The western branch is no less majestic.
+We are in the area of Africa's Great Lakes.
+The Albert, Edward, Kivu, Tanganyika, Rukwa and Malawi Lakes lie in a great S from north to south.
+These lakes are deep rift depressions filled up with water from rain and rivers.
 The Tanganyika and Malawi lakes are 1400 and 600 metres deep respectively, and they have existed for 12 and 8 million years, ranking them amongst the oldest lakes in the world.

 The lakes are framed by mountains and volcanoes, for example the 5,000-metre-high Rwenzori Mountains in Uganda.
 These rugged, snow-capped peaks are probably what 19th century explorers referred to as the Mountains of the Moon, where the source of the Nile was believed to be located.
 In Congo, the lava lake of the notorious Nyirangongo volcano near Goma shrouds the often-overcast night sky in an ominous reddish glow.

-In Tanzania, on the steep, pristine slopes of Lake Tanganyika, Jane Goodall set foot in 1960 to study our closest living cousins, the chimpanzees.
+In Tanzania, on the steep, pristine slopes of Lake Tanganyika, Jane Goodall set foot in 1960 to study chimpanzees, the great ape species that is our closest living relative.
 Her discoveries prompted anthropologists change the definition of man.

 Between the eastern and the western branch lies Lake Victoria, a vast, shallow lake.
 It is supplied with water by the many rivers from the surrounding highlands.
 Unfortunately it is also severely polluted.
 Near Jinja in Uganda, Lake Victoria waters spill over the edge, and here, the White Nile starts its long journey to Egypt.

 Then we head into the south-western branch of the Great Rift.
-It stretches through Zambia to Botswana, along some very deep rift basins, Mana Pools and the Gwembe Trough, prime safari locations.
+It stretches through Zambia and into Botswana, along some very deep rift basins: Mana Pools and the Gwembe Trough, known as prime safari spots.
 The Zambezi River runs eastwards through these rifts.
-Right in the heart of southern Africa, Dr. David Livingstone encountered an imposing 1700-meter-wide curtain of waterfalls.
-The 'Smoke that Thunders', or Mosi-oa-Tunya, are formed by the difference in height between the low-lying rift depressions and the surrounding high plateau.
+Upstream on the Zambezi, Dr. David Livingstone bumped into an imposing 1700-meter-wide curtain of waterfalls, which are known locally as the 'Smoke that Thunders', or Mosi-oa-Tunya.
 Livingstone named the falls after his queen, and as such, the Victoria Falls became known to the western world.
-In a more recent article, I wrote about the geological origin of Victoria Falls.
+In another article, I wrote about how the Victoria Falls were formed.

-We have reached Botswana, at the end of our journey.
+We have reached Botswana, nearing the end of our journey.
 This is at first glance a fairly flat country.
-However, as in southern Mozambique, radar images reveal some gentle hills and slopes, a sign of the earliest stages of rifting.
+However, as in southern Mozambique, radar images reveal some gentle hills and slopes, signs of the earliest stages of rifting.
 And just as in Mozambique, this is sufficient to influence the course of the rivers.
-The Okavango Delta formed on a slightly subsided rift, creating a unique ecosystem of wetlands and watercourses.
+The Okavango Delta formed on a slightly subsided rift, creating a unique ecosystem of wetlands.

 -------